duplocloud/terraform-provider-duplocloud/docs/data-sources/plan_kms_key.md

 page_title: "duplocloud_plan_kms_key Data Source - terraform-provider-duplocloud"
 subcategory: ""
 description: |-
+  duplocloud_plan_kms manages the list of kms avaialble to a plan in Duplo.
-  duplocloud_plan_kms_key retrieves a list of kms keys for a given plan.
+  This resource allows you take control of individual plan kms for a specific plan.
 ---

 # duplocloud_plan_kms_key (Data Source)

+`duplocloud_plan_kms` manages the list of kms avaialble to a plan in Duplo.

-`duplocloud_plan_kms_key` retrieves a list of kms keys for a given plan.
+This resource allows you take control of individual plan kms for a specific plan.